zoiiedai/assignment2/README.md

 # Assignment 2
 Social Network Analysis

 Please clone this repo for instructions to Assignment 2.
-In the repo you will find two versions of the Assignment .rmd file - a Regular and a Death Match Edition. **You only need to complete one.** Once you have finished, commit, push and pull your assignment back to the main branch.
+Once you have finished, commit, push and pull your assignment back to the main branch.

 Good luck!